Ravenstine/Ravenstine.github.io/README.md

 ### Publishing a new version of the design system to NPM

-kpcc-design-system uses Travis CI to test builds, and also can publish passing builds to npm automatically using git tags and releases.
+kpcc.style uses Travis CI to test builds, and also can publish passing builds to npm automatically using git tags and releases.
 When you're ready to release a new version of the design system, follow these steps:

 1. Make sure the changes that make up your release have been merged into `master`.
-2. Update the project's version number in `package.json` (https://github.com/SCPR/kpcc-design-system/blob/master/package.json#L3).
+2. Update the project's version number in `package.json` (https://github.com/SCPR/kpcc-style/blob/master/package.json#L3).
 3. Commit the update to the `package.json` file.
 4. On `master`, create a new tag and give it a brief description, e.g.: `git tag -a v1.4 -m "my version 1.4"`.
 5. Push the tag to Github: `git push origin v1.4`.
 6. The push to Github will kick off a new build on Travis CI.
 Once that succeeds, Travis should automatically publish the new version to npm.
-7. Verify that your new version has published to npm: https://www.npmjs.com/package/kpcc-design-system.
+7. Verify that your new version has published to npm: https://www.npmjs.com/package/kpcc-style.
-8. Create a new Release in Github that corresponds to your tag: https://github.com/SCPR/kpcc-design-system/releases/new
+8. Create a new Release in Github that corresponds to your tag: https://github.com/SCPR/kpcc-style/releases/new

 ## Running the design system documentation

-The design system allows you to see changes to components from the kpcc-design-system project and is used for visual regression testing of components.
+The design system allows you to see changes to components from the kpcc.style project and is used for visual regression testing of components.
 To get the Middleman design system site working:

 - Ensure you have Node.js installed.
 - Install dependencies by running `npm install`